dmbarbour/glas/docs/GlasApps.md

 * **fork** - response is non-deterministic unit or failure.

-Fork becomes a random choice if used in an unstable context or beyond the limits of a replication quota.
+Fork reduces to fair random choice when used in an unstable or non-repeating context.
+Or if further replication is not supported, e.g. due to quotas.

 ### Timing